 No, actually, it would be delusional.
 Though we sometimes may act like the world begins and ends with us, we might be committed if we actually said something that like.

 I realized a long time ago, before I professed any faith, that a Creator of the Universe could control His own story.
-Even if He had to (or chose to) communicate through His own creation and creatures of creation (like us), He could (and certainly would) protect and preserve His communication.
+Even if He had to (or chose to) communicate through His own creation (like us), He could (and certainly would) protect and preserve His communication if He wanted to.

 A God who created the Universe could certainly choose people who accurately ascertained and understood Him, like Abraham and his progeny.
 He certainly could choose human kind, the most god-like creatures in the Universe, to be His vessels of communication.

-While we are beings the most like a god in the universe, we certainly are not gods.
+While we are beings the most like gods of all the beings we know in the universe, we certainly are not gods.
 We are creative, but we did not create the Universe.
-We are intelligent, but we don’t know all the there is to know in the Universe.
-We have understanding, but we don’t understand everything – why are we here?
-Is there a God?
-Who is God and what is He like?
+We are intelligent, but we don’t know all there is to know in the Universe.
+We have understanding, but we don’t understand everything.

-As finite creatures, how could we understand an infinite God?
+As finite creatures, how could we fully understand an infinite God?
 Even as we can understand that a God who is able to create the Universe must be infinite, “outside” the time and space and matter that we know to be the Universe, how could we know that God?
-How could we accurately understanding such a God – unless that God communicated Himself to us!
+How could we accurately understand such a God?

 A simple fact, but from it flows much that we tend to miss or brush aside.
 We did not make ourselves and, therefore, we are not the lords of our own destinies.
 Our ultimate fate lies in the hands of our Creator.
 Whether He is kind and loving or cruel and arbitrary – or whatever – God is God, and we are not.

 The good news is that God has revealed Himself to be loving!

 But, we don’t dictate the terms of His love.
 Really, how can we?

 Yet, we often act as if we can and do dictate to God how He must love us.